Can a Bitaxe Really Find a Block?

 The history nobody mentions to first-time Bitaxe owners

-• March 2025 — Bitaxe Ultra (~0.48 TH/s, BM1366) finds Bitcoin block #887,212 via solo.ckpool.
+• March 2025 — A Bitaxe Ultra (~0.48 TH/s) finds block #887,212.
 3.125 BTC payout (~$260k post-halving).
-619 million shares submitted before the winning hash.
-The miner ran the device on a desk, drawing about 15W of power.
+Widely reported as a roughly 1-in-a-million daily shot, the device drawing about 15W on a desk.

 The Bitaxe family — what’s actually under the hood